 - 2 Unclogging a Kitchen Sink Using Baking Soda and Vinegar

 Unclogging a Kitchen Sink using Boiling Water

 There is a high chance that your drain could be clogged with soap residue or fat.
-This is why using boiling water can be quite useful in unclogging a kitchen sink.
+In such cases, the kitchen sink is clogged past the trap, and this is why using boiling water can be quite useful.
 Additionally, this method is simple which is why you should always start with when unclogging a kitchen sink drain.